caseypugh/helium-validator-k8s/README.md

 scripts/swarm-keys sync
 ```

-You can also store a base64-encoded swarm_key in a password manager like 1Password if you want: `cat swarm_key | base64`
+You can also store a base64-encoded swarm_key in a password manager like 1Password if you want. e.g. `echo "$(cat swarm_key)" | base64`

 ## Replace a swarm key